Core features

 $ git commit -m "initial pipeline"█

-All configuration and administration is done using the fly CLI.
+All configuration and management happens through the fly

-The fly set-pipeline command pushes the config up to Concourse.
-Once it looks good, you can then check the file in to source control.
-This makes it easy to recover your project if the Concourse server burns down.
+command uploads your configuration to Concourse.
+Once finalized, you can commit the file to source control, making it easy to recover your project if you migrate to a new Concourse server.

 Reproducible, debuggable builds